 - Set up a clear work schedule with your on-site supervisor (the adult with whom you will work most closely).
 Treat your service as you would any job or internship (for example, be sure to call in if you are sick!).

 - Fill out the Christian Service Contract, and make sure your on-site supervisor and parents also fill it out.
-Return this no later than the first five hours you work, but ideally before you begin any work.
+Submit this on Canvas before you begin or within the first five hours of service.
+This communicates to our office that you have a plan.

 - Remember to journal every day you serve at your placement!